kdm9/dna-proto-workflow/README.md

 <img align="right" width="300" src="https://github.com/firstcontributions/first-contributions/raw/master/assets/copy-to-clipboard.png" alt="copy URL to clipboard" />

 Once you've cloned your fork, you can edit your local copy.
-However, if you want to contribute, you'll need to create a new branch as follows.
+However, if you want to contribute, you'll need to create a new branch.

 ### Create a branch